 How to sleep better involves a return to nature…

 Let me tell you about something called ‘ultradian rhythms‘…

 Every ninety minutes or so your brain switches over to right-hemisphere dominance which lasts for about twenty minutes.
 It’s during this time that the mind-body system processes the last hour and a half’s experiences and re-charges your batteries.

 However, if you constantly over-ride this natural need to take a break your general stress levels will continue to rise.

-The added stresses of Covid-19 – heightened fear, anxiety, loneliness, sleep problems, depression etc. – along with the everyday demands of life, means that most of us miss out on this much needed break every hour and a half.
+The added stresses of the pandemic over the last few years – heightened fear, anxiety, loneliness, sleep problems, depression etc. – along with the everyday demands of life, meant that most of us missed out on this much needed break every hour and a half.